dmcquay/how-do-i-test-this/README.md

 Run acceptance tests again: `npm run test:acceptance` They should now be passing.

-Opinion: Why bother to implement this fake solution?
+**Opinion: Why implement this fake implementation?**

-- To prove that your tests work.
-Now all you have to do next is refactor!
+- Prove that your tests work
-- Next we are going into lower layers of the testing pyramid (integration and unit).
-I prefer not to have many failing tests at once.
-It is nice to just work on one broken test at a time.
+- One failing test at a time

 ## Step 3: Get the data out of the database